 For example, if your payment drops from $400 to $325 because you refinance your loan to a lower interest rate, if you still pay $400 a month, the extra $75 should go to your loan principal.

-Let your lender know that you’ve paid above the amount due and you might see instant savings on the amount of total loan interest your expected to pay.
+Let your lender know that you’ve paid above the amount due and you might see instant savings on the amount of total loan interest you’re expected to pay.

 If you don’t alert the lender to your extra payment, it may not apply the extra payment until next month’s due date and you won’t save as much money.